Lady analyzing air sampling samples under the microscope.

-Some clients assume that a mold laboratory’s results are the most important part of a mold investigation.
-They feel that mold test results will always be accurate.
+Some clients assume that mold inspectors’ air sampling results are the most important part of a mold investigation.
+They feel that air sampling results will always be accurate.
 Unfortunately, this is not always true.
-Lab results are an important part of any mold inspection.
-We always take samples.
-However, it is important to note that their are many air sampling problems.
-As a result samples are not to be blindly relied upon.
+Samples are an important part of any mold inspection; we always take samples.
+However, it is important to note that there are many air sampling limitations.
+Some common air sampling problems are discussed below.

 TRAPPED SPORES

 If mold growth is concealed under paint, inside a wall, or behind a baseboard, or cabinet, the mold can cause health complaints.
 Trapped spores may not escape and as a result may not show up in an air sample.
-Microbial volatile organic compounds can escape and cause health complaints and odors even when spores remain trapped.
-Because mold is often hidden this becomes a very important consideration.
-In such cases an inspector will have to do an inspection for subtle clues.
-Inspectors must use judgment and observations to determine if mold may be hidden.
-Room air sampling alone is often useless and gives false negatives when mold is hidden.
+However, Microbial volatile organic compounds can escape.
+These chemicals may escape into your home’s air and cause health complaints and odors even when spores remain trapped.

 MOLD TEST RESULT VARIBILITY